-desertcart.com: Elements of Fiction Writing: Conflict and Suspense: 9781599632735: Scott Bell, James: Books Review: Conflict and Suspense is a must-read for any writer - James Scott Bell is well-known among writers for his useful, practical wisdom on improving our writing and story structure.
+desertcart.com: Elements of Fiction Writing: Conflict and Suspense: 9781599632735: Bell, James Scott Scott: Books Review: Conflict and Suspense is a must-read for any writer - James Scott Bell is well-known among writers for his useful, practical wisdom on improving our writing and story structure.
 Conflict and Suspense is the fourth writing book of his I've purchased, the third one I've read, and like its predecessors, it's going to be a mainstay in my writing library.
 I have two bookshelves of writing books.
 One is the bulk of the collection, and is just high enough to make getting to them difficult.
 Conflict and Suspense -- if it were a paperback -- would go on the other shelf, the one to the left of my computer so I can reach it without getting up.
 I got the Kindle edition, which is even better because I can take it anywhere and pull it out for reference while brainstorming, writing or revising.
 Bell includes tips for adding and improving conflict and suspense at each of these stages.
 Bell organizes his material in a logical fashion, each chapter building upon the earlier ones.
 He varies his examples from other works, and includes enough information that even if you haven't read/seen the work, you understand the example.
 That's something I particularly appreciated since one of the works (it's both a book and a movie) he used a few times is in the horror/suspense field -- something I don't read a lot of because it would give me nightmares.
 But I didn't have to have read or seen it to grasp the lessons it contained, and that speaks to Bell's skill as a writing teacher.
 If you think you write a genre that doesn't require conflict and suspense help, think again.
 Throughout reading the book, my plot bunnies (the equivalent of King's "boys in the basement") were hopping madly, churning up ideas to deepen and improve the novel I'm revising now.
 That novel has elements of a thriller/suspense novel, but it also has a big literary/coming-of-age thread.
 So all of you scoffing at the idea of adding conflict and suspense know exactly which thread those plot bunnies were playing with, right?
 Wrong.
 It was the literary one.
 Sure, the sections with the guns and threats and mobsters got some benefit from Bell's wisdom.
 But the literary thread got the bulk of the development, and it's really making that thread stronger, putting my poor main character through all sorts of hell because every time he's going to be close to addressing his internal conflict, it's going to give the mobsters more ammunition against him.
 See?
 Conflict.
 Don Maass, in his keynote at the Writer's Digest Conference two weeks ago, explained his concept of a 21st Century Novel, a book that marries the best elements of genre fiction with the best approaches of literary fiction to create unforgettable stories.
 If you want to write that kind of book, I can't think of a better place to start than to read Conflict and Suspense and apply its lessons and exercises to your own work.
 Your readers will thank you.
 Your characters might hate you, though.
 Their lives are about to get much tougher.
 Review: An Essential for Writers Everywhere - Whether you are thinking of writing a novel or already have and need to spruce it up for submission, this book is a must.
 James Scott Bell, an author in his own right, is excellent at presenting ways of making anyone a successful author.
 His formulas are extremely easy to comprehend and carry out and lend depth and readability to your story.
 His book has many examples from current literature and he throws in examples "off the top of his head" so you see how easy it is to come up with ideas on your own.
 I found reading it easy and very enjoyable as well as informative and a great learning experience.
 Whether you need advice on basic outlining of your story or want help to make each scene the most exciting it can be so that the entire work will be a page turner from start to finish, this is the one book you should definitely read.
 I think I learned more from this single book than all the others I have read on writing.
 And this works for any genre!
 So don't hesitate to grab a copy for your own library.
 You will use it over and over again.

-| Best Sellers Rank | #274,883 in Books ( See Top 100 in Books ) #154 in Creative Writing Composition #316 in Authorship Reference #427 in Fiction Writing Reference (Books) |
+| Best Sellers Rank | #166,818 in Books ( See Top 100 in Books ) #73 in Creative Writing Composition #167 in Authorship Reference #210 in Fiction Writing Reference (Books) |

-| Customer Reviews | 4.7 out of 5 stars 355 Reviews |
+| Customer Reviews | 4.7 4.7 out of 5 stars (355) |

 J**N